 “And I am fat?!”
-I called out as she turned away to stow the groceries in the pantry.
+I called out as she stowed the groceries in the pantry.

-My imagination had run wild, extremely wild, as usual.
+My imagination did me in as usual.
 There was no legion of fans from Aparri to Jolo.
 Just Ate Vi.
 And that ended my TV career before it could start.

 For months now I’ve been trying to finish a storybook set in a Day Care Center.
 It's gathering dust.
 Although Ate Vi has been filling me in on the details—how the Day Care Center in her own place is being run by a volunteer teacher—I am not very confident about her data.